HackYourFutureBelgium/home/curriculum/precourse.md

 Welcome at HackYourFuture Belgium!

 You are a new student and can't wait to start your HYF journey.
 We know that!
-And so do we.
 As a community who wants to make the web a better place, we are very happy to have you onboard.

-With this Precourse, you can get prepared for your very first class of the HYF program.
+With this Precourse, you can get ready for your very first class of the HYF program.
 Enjoy!

-Already eager get social on the start of your journey?
+Already eager getting social on the start of your journey?
 Please connect with us on [FaceBook](https://www.facebook.com/HackYFutureBE/), [Twitter](https://twitter.com/HackYFutureBE) and [LinkedIn](https://www.linkedin.com/company/hackyourfuture-belgium/?viewAsMember=true).

 ### Index